ENCCS/intermediate-mpi/content/collective-communication-pt3.rst

    #.
 When you have the code compiling, try to run with different number of processes.

    #.
-Try to get the root rank to report success :-)
+Try to get rank 0 to report success :-)

 Final thoughts